SecurityAura/DE-TH-Aura/Defender for Endpoint/ExternalData - Cert Central, CertReport.md

 #### Description

-This query looks up files involved in DeviceProcessEvents, DeviceFileEvents or DeviceImageLoadEvents from a user's Downloads folder, or a subfolder in %APPDATA% or %LOCALAPPDATA% against the Cert Central/CertReport DB CSV export.
+This query looks up files involved in DeviceProcessEvents, DeviceFileEvents or DeviceImageLoadEvents from a user's Downloads folder, or a subfolder in %APPDATA% or %LOCALAPPDATA% against the The Cert Graveyard/CertReport DB CSV export.

-The goal of this query is to identify processes or files that are signed with certs present in Cert Central.
+The goal of this query is to identify processes or files that are signed with certs present in The Cert Graveyard.
 The match is made on the Signer field, because multiple certificates can be assigned to a Signer, but not all of them will be in CertReport (e.g.: they haven't been reported yet).

 The CertSerialMatchesCertReport column, with a value of TRUE or FALSE, will return whether the serial of the certificate in DeviceFileCertificateInfo matches the one in CertReport.
 If this returns TRUE, it means that the cert has been reported in CertReport and therefore, there are high chances that this file is malicious.
 If it returns FALSE, it means that there's only been a match on the Signer (e.g.: BLACK INDIGO LTD) but the serial from the file in MDE didn't match one in CertReport.
 At this point, you should investigate the file further to see if it's malicious or not.
 If it is, it may be signed with a new certificate that isn't in CertReport yet.